-When STMicroelectronics receives the user's ROM contents, a computer listing is generated from it.
+from it.
 This listing refers exactly to the mask which will be used to produce the specified MCU.
 The listing is then returned to the customer who must thoroughly check, complete, sign and return it to STMicroelectronics.
-The signed listing forms a part of the contractual agreement for the creation of the specific customer mask.
+The signed listing forms a part of the contractual agreement for the creation pleased to provide detailed information on conof the specific customer mask.

-The STMicroelectronics Sales Organization will be pleased to provide detailed information on contractual points.
+The STMicroelectronics Sales Organization will be